Have a project in your mind? Let’s Communicate.

 We will discuss how to develop a link-building plan in the upcoming articles.

 By technical SEO, we mean optimization efforts affecting a site’s performance and helping search bots easily detect and index web pages.
-Now let’s see what items should be considered in the first place during the basic technical analysis.
+Now let’s see what items should be considered in the first place during the technical analysis.

 The first thing we pay attention to when seeing a site is its certificate.